rgb-archive/spec/01-rgb.md

 ### Re-issuance

 Since the total supply of an asset is hard-coded into the contract itself, there's no way to change it at a later time.
-The only way to issue more token, thus inflating the supply, is by doing what's called a **"re-issuance"**, which basically means issuing another contract of type `0x03` (reissuance) linked to the previous one by committing it to `reissuance_utxo`.
+The only way to issue more token, thus inflating the supply, is by doing what's called a **"re-issuance"**, which basically means issuing another contract of type `0x03` (re-issuance) linked to the previous one by committing it to `reissuance_utxo`.
 This feature can be disable by setting `reissuance_enabled` to `0`.

 ### Proof-of-burn